 After staying the night at this hotel, I can see why Stephen King was inspired to create such a twisted and creepy story.
 Based on my own personal experience, I can say this hotel is 100% haunted.
 I will tell you more about it later on in this blog post.

-This Colonial Revival style hotel is located deep within the Rocky Mountain National Park.
+This Colonial Revival-style hotel is located deep within the Rocky Mountain National Park.
 Once you enter the doors of the Stanley Hotel, it is like stepping back in time.
-You are greeted by a beautiful wooden staircase, with a gorgeous red rug that screams early 1900's.
-This hotel features 140 rooms, a ballroom, restaurant, billiard and an underground cave.
+You are greeted by a beautiful wooden staircase, with a gorgeous red rug that screams the early 1900s.
+This hotel features 140 rooms, a ballroom, a restaurant, a billiard, and an underground cave.

 This is where the cowboy stays.
 There are no reported cowboy deaths, but people have reported seeing a cowboy in the room.

-This is one of the most creepiest rooms.
+This is one of the creepiest rooms.
 This is where Lord Dunraven stays.

 The Stanley Hotel is considered the most haunted hotel in the United States.
-After dark, you can go on an hour long walking ghost tour.
-Hotel guest and non-guest can participate.
+After dark, you can go on an hour-long walking ghost tour.
+Hotel guests and non-guests can participate.
 I went on this tour by myself, since the tour is not intended for children under the age of eight.
-This tour never takes you into the guests' rooms or hallways.
+This tour never takes you into the guests’ rooms or hallways.
 During the tour, you will stay downstairs and outside.
-You are told about the different ghost sightings and shown ghost pictures that have be captured.
+You are told about the different ghost sightings and shown ghost pictures that have been captured.
 The tour guide will ask you to take as many pictures as possible.
-In one part of the hotel, you will be taken into a room where you will meet "Lucy".
+In one part of the hotel, you will be taken into a room where you will meet “Lucy”.
 Everyone is given candy, which will be knocked out of your hand by none other than Lucy herself.
-It's a freaky experience.
-I personally do not think it's Lucy, based on my own psychic abilities.
-I believe it is a young woman with a long white gown.
+It’s a freaky experience.
+I personally do not think it’s Lucy, based on my own psychic abilities.
+I believe it is a young woman in a long white gown.